 The University Standards of Student Conduct Code shall provide for procedures to respond to violations of the law and University policy relating to alcohol and other drugs.
 Such procedures shall also outline the policy regarding parental notification.
-Violations of these policies by students are handled by the student conduct system.
+Violations of these policies by students are handled by the non-academic disciplinary system.

 The use of any drug, including alcohol, related to any offense will be considered an aggravating circumstance independently of whether the drug was used legally or illegally by the offending party.
 This factor in a case may result in a more severe sanction and/or the imposition of terms requiring evaluation or treatment, as determined by appropriate professionals.
 All students who are party to a disciplinary matter involving alcohol and who, in the determination of a dean, misused alcohol or exercised poor judgment due to alcohol or about alcohol, will be required to undergo appropriate alcohol education, evaluation, and/or treatment as determined by appropriate officials.